dougeby/IntuneDocs/InTuneDocs/EndUser/you-need-to-update-your-company-portal-app-windows.md

 ---

-# Your Company Portal app is out of date
+# Your Company Portal app for Windows is out of date

 You need to update your Company Portal app in order to continue to access things like your corporate email, contacts, and documents.
 To fix this, open the **Windows Store** and install the new version of the **Company Portal** app.